 Because there are many different types of trusts, individuals considering creating a spendthrift trust should contact an experienced estate planning attorney.

 Contact a Houston Estate Planning Attorney

 If you or a loved one is interested in creating a spendthrift trust, contact the experienced Houston estate planning attorneys at McCulloch & Miller, PLLC.
 With years of experience drafting wills, trusts, and other critical estate planning documents, we will create the documents that fit your family and your situation.
 Our attorneys understand that having the right estate plan can reduce stress about the future, and we are here to help.
-To schedule a free consultation and to speak with one of our attorneys, call us today at 713-333-8900.
+To schedule a consultation and to speak with one of our attorneys, call us today at 713-333-8900.